What Is DeepSeek AI — And How Does It Compare To ChatGPT?

 Key takeaways:

-• The main models are V3.2 for general use and R1 for reasoning tasks that show the model's thinking process.
+The main models are V4 (the new flagship with a 1M-token context), V3.2 for cheap everyday use, and R1 for reasoning tasks that show the model's thinking process.

 DeepSeek proved that competitive AI models don't require massive budgets.
 They built V3 for roughly $6 million in compute costs — all the while, OpenAI spends hundreds of millions to train their models.